BackThe Ashover Book

 Discussion

 The section marks indicate 7 lines, but assuming there should be a mark after “Left hands across at top” there are 8 lines.
 In fact the version published by John Johnson (as “Bonny Kate”) has identical music and identical wording and marks except that it does have a mark after “Left hands across at top”.
-The tune is a standard 32 bars, so it would be nice if each pair of instruction lines were 8 bars.
+The tune is a standard 32 bars, so we would hope that each pair of instruction lines is 8 bars.
 The Sheffield and CSH versions manage this, but only by interpreting “Cross over 2 cu” as “First man second woman cross; first woman second man cross”.
 This leaves the ones and twos progressed and improper, so the final Right and Left is three changes starting along the line.
 I've also danced this version as duple minor, so the right-hand star is with the twos below, the left-hand star is with the original twos and so is the circle, which is less of a rush than a circle of six.
-However, I don't believe it means that.
+However, it doesn;t mean that.
 Just as “Cross over” means the ones cross and cast below the next couple, so “Cross over 2 cu” means the ones cross, cast below the twos, cross again and cast below the threes.
 You certainly can't do that in four bars.
 It's also unlikely that the lead up to the top (past two couples) and cast to middle would be four bars — eight bars is much more likely.
 In fact the sequence of cross and cast, cross and cast, lead to the top, cast to the middle is quite a standard eighteenth century sequence, though I'm worried because it seems to come as A2 and B1 rather than B1 and B2.
 And it's also a fair bet that right-hand star below followed by left-hand star above are supposed to fit into a single eight-bar phrase rather than being the second half of one phrase and the first half of the next phrase.
 So that would give us 32 bars, but we're still left with Hands six around and Right and left.
 The right and left will be four changes, and by far the commonest timing is four steps for each change, making 8 bars.
 It would be frantic to do a circle 6 (slipped, skip-change or whatever) in just 4 bars and then the four changes in the next four bars.
-So I would allocate 8 bars to the circle (either a slow circle left or more likely a circle left and right) and then 8 bars for the Right and left, making a total of 48 bars.
+So I would allocate 8 bars to the circle (either a slow circle left or perhaps a circle left and right) and then 8 bars for the Right and left, making a total of 48 bars.
 Bands in England are quite used to converting a 32-bar tune to a 48-bar tunes, usually by playing AA BB AB, but this useful trick does not seem to be known in the States, and I don't know whether they would have done such a thing in 18th century England.

 That was my view of things in 2011.
 In 2013 I was looking at it again in preparation for a workshop at Lichfield Folk Festival and realised that I had fallen into the common trap of seeing what I expected to see.
 The instructions don't say “set and change sides”; they say “foot it and change sides”, and everywhere else I've been telling you that “foot it” is a four-bar move!
 That would make “cross over” four bars as well, but that's not so unusual.
 Look at the traditional American “Arkansas Traveller” from CDM 4 for instance.
 Join hands in lines, four balances, then eight steps to cross over, and the same back again.
 It's effectively the same move.
 And now the sequence “Cross and cast, cross and cast, lead up to the top and cast to middle place” is B1 and B2 which is what I expected.
 However, I can't see any way of stretching anything else, so I'm left with a 56-bar dance which I'm quite sure is wrong!
 What can I do?
 It's possible that John Johnson missed out a move and David Wall just copied it out of his book.
 I could make something up, but that's not the way I do dance interpretation, so until somebody comes up with a better option I'm leaving it at 56 bars, to the confusion of any musicians playing my version!